ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/columns/units.md

 > For a detailed look at a unit column's configuration options, see the [Reference table](#reference) at the bottom of
 >this page.

-### What is a units column?
+## What is a units column?

-A *units* column describes which unit each observed value has been measured in.
+A *units* column describes the unit that each row in your CSV has been measured using.

 The following is an example of a small data set containing a units column: